Minituff/nautical-backup/docs/arguments.md

 > **Default**: *empty* <small>(no custom rsync args will be applied)</small>

-There are many `rsync` arguments and customizations that be be used here.
+There are many `rsync` [arguments](https://linux.die.net/man/1/rsync) that be be used here.

-=== "Example 1"
+???+ example "Custom rsync Arguments Example"
     ```properties
     # Don't backup any .log or any .txt files
     RSYNC_CUSTOM_ARGS=--exclude='*.log' --exclude='*.txt'